SocietyMaster/FlowCog/TestSuite/Readme.txt

 StaticFieldActivities:
 A static field gets tainted from a different activity.
 Both lifecycles have to be analyzed and combined to find this information flow.

+StaticInitialization:
+The sink is called in a static initialization method of a static class.